e271828e/Flight.jl/docs/notes/design/framework_spec.md

 the assembly, and the assembly exports its `Σ` port ([§3.3][s3-3]).

-**Why.** The [§6.1][s6-1] connection rules force this shape: a generically-held submodel is opaque, so every generic boundary must export its aggregate.
+**Why.** The [§6.1][s6-1] connection rules force this shape: a generically-held submodel is opaque, so every such submodel must export its aggregate.

 **Example.** `Ldg` sums its three struts and exports `wr_b`; the systems assembly sums `aero + ldg + pwp`; the vehicle wires the systems totals into Newton–Euler.